 Use A Coffee Bag Method

-Like a tea bag, a coffee bag can definitely come in handy in times of crisis (in this case, making coffee without a coffee maker :().
+Like a teabag, a coffee bag can definitely come in handy in times of crisis (in this case, making coffee without a coffee maker :().

-They are different from instant coffee which has been previously brewed, dried, and crystallized to become conveniently packaged.
-Some people can't stomach this manufactured taste.
-So ground coffee in a portioned bag, or a coffee bag, is an agreeable alternative that can savor the fresh taste lost in instant coffee.
+So ground coffee in a portioned bag, or a coffee bag is an agreeable alternative that can savor the fresh taste lost in instant coffee.

-And like the tea bag, you can find coffee bags at the grocery store for some quick caffeine refills.
 All you need now is to boil some hot water and follow the recipes on the package or our instructions below.

 Build A Coffee Bag Method

 The recipes are getting a bit more creative!
 If you have some fresh coffee grounds and coffee paper filters laying around, try making your own coffee bag!
-It's not hard, as long as you're willing to put in some extra work.

 Recipe